Russia sent a record number of drones into Ukraine as Trump says Putin has 'gone crazy'

 Russia’s Defense Ministry said each side exchanged 303 soldiers, following the release of 307 combatants and civilians each on Saturday, and 390 on Friday — the biggest total swap of the war.

-In talks held in Istanbul earlier this month — the first time the two sides met face to face for peace talks — Kyiv and Moscow agreed to swap 1,000 prisoners of war and civilian detainees each.
+In their talks held in Istanbul earlier this month, Kyiv and Moscow agreed to swap 1,000 prisoners of war and civilian detainees each.
 The exchange has been the only tangible outcome from the talks.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine